yaqwsx/KiKit/doc/examples.md

 When you use V-cuts it might make sense to not remove all material, but only mill a slot around the board of the board.
 This yields a stronger panel – and some manufacturers require such style for assembly with V-Cuts.
-This is achieved via framing style `tightframe`.
+This is achieved via framing type `tightframe`.
 Note that it does not make much sense with mousebites.

 ```
 kikit panelize \
     --layout 'grid; rows: 2; cols: 2; space: 6mm' \
     --tabs 'fixed; width: 3mm; vcount: 2' \